DM2-ND/Learnsuc/README.md

 # Multi-Type Itemset Embedding for Learning Behavior Success

 ## About
-This repository contains the C++ efficiency implementation of LearnSUC model proposed in the paper _Multi Type Itemset Embedding for Learning Behavior Success_ accepted by KDD18.
+This repository contains the C++ efficiency implementation of LearnSUC model proposed in the paper _Multi-Type Itemset Embedding for Learning Behavior Success_ accepted by **KDD18**.

 ## Usage
 ### 1. Make